 - Female employees may wear professional dresses and skirts that are of an acceptable length.
-Dresses and skirts should fit properly and should not be revealing or provocative; nor should necklines expose cleavage. - Female employees may wear dress slacks that are of professional standard.
+Dresses and skirts should not be distracting, revealing or provocative; nor should have necklines that expose cleavage. - Female may wear dress slacks that are of professional standard.
 Capri-length dress slacks are acceptable.
-Jeans may be allowed on designated days approved by their principal or supervisor, but must not be tattered or torn. - Shorts, leggings, warm-ups, wind-suits, Spandex or similar tight-fitting pants, exercise clothing or any other garment that may appear to be an undergarment is unacceptable. - Blouses, shirts, pull-overs and sweaters should fit appropriately over underclothing and leggings.
+Jeans may be allowed on designated days, but must not be tattered or torn. - Shorts, skorts, warm-ups, Spandex, exercise clothing, tattered jeans, or any similar clothing is unacceptable. - Blouses, shirts, pull-overs and sweaters should fit appropriately over underclothing and leggings.
 These cannot be excessively tight, revealing, provocative or excessively loose.
-Inappropriate attire includes, but is not limited to, tops that are formfitting, snug, sagging, or transparent clothing. - Professional footwear is required at all times.
+Inappropriate attire includes, but is not limited to, tops that are formfitting, snug, sagging, or transparent clothing.
+Undergarments, including bralettes, should not be exposed. - Professional footwear is required at all times.
 Women may wear heeled, wedged, flat shoes and sandals; but must be appropriate to the workplace.
 Slippers, house shoes and flip-flops are unacceptable.
-Employees may be permitted to wear athletic shoes as long as they are neat and appropriate.
+Employees may be permitted to wear athletic shoes as long as they are neat and appropriate. - Do not expose body piercings or tattoos. - Hair must be well groomed.
+Mohawks, faux hawks or any unconventional hair styles are unacceptable.
+Distracting hair colors are unacceptable.